-PURSUANT TO SECTION 169 (15) OF THE COMPANIES ACT, 1965
+PURSUANT TO SECTION 251 (2) OF THE COMPANIES ACT 2016

-We, Dato' Koh Hong Sun and Dato' Tan Ang Meng, being two of the Directors of QBE Insurance (Malaysia) Berhad, do hereby state that, in the opinion of the Directors, the financial statements set out on pages 23 to 57 are drawn up so as to give a true and fair view of the state of affairs of the Company as at 31 December 2016 and of the results and cash flows of the Company for the financial year ended on that date in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia.
+We, Dato' Koh Hong Sun and Mark Thomas Lingafelter, two of the Directors of QBE Insurance (Malaysia) Berhad, do hereby state that, in the opinion of the Directors, the accompanying financial statements set out on pages 23 to 58 are drawn up so as to give a true and fair view of the financial position of the Company as at 31 December 2017 and financial performance of the Company for the financial year ended 31 December 2017 in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.

-Signed on behalf of the Board of Directors in accordance with their resolution dated 16 February 2017.
+Signed on behalf of the Board of Directors in accordance with their resolution dated 9 February 2018.